 FAQs and Tips

-You can use a landline or a tablet.
-Duo also lets you link multiple devices to your account, so you can use your mobile phone, a landline and/or tablet.
+You can use a tablet.
+Duo also lets you link multiple devices to your account, so you can use your mobile phone or tablet.
 In fact, we suggest that you enroll more than one device for redundancy in the event a device is lost.

 Contact the Help Desk via email (ITHelp@clemson.edu) or call 864-656-3494 immediately if you lose your phone or suspect that it has been stolen.
 The device will be disabled for authentication and you will be assisted in enrolling another phone/device.
 While it is important that you contact the Help Desk if you lose your phone, remember that your password will still protect your account.

-The CCIT Support Center will have Duo D-100 hardware tokens available for $20.
+The CCIT Support Center will have Duo D-100 hardware tokens available for $21.
 These devices are the preferred alternative to a mobile device or phone because they will work for any situation or application.
-In the event an employee does not have a suitable mobile device or landline, it is our suggestion that the department purchase this token for their employee.
+In the event an employee does not have a suitable mobile device, it is our suggestion that the department purchase this token for their employee.
 If the employee later leaves, the token and be returned to the department and assigned to another user.